pannotia/pannotia/README.md

 © 2014 Advanced Micro Devices, Inc. All rights reserved.

-Pannotia is a collection of parallel graph applications.
+Pannotia is a suite of parallel graph applications.
 It is implemented with OpenCL and consists of applications from diverse graph domains such as shortest path, graph partitioning, and web and graph analytics.

-Here is a link for Pannotia wiki: https://github.com/pannotia/pannotia/wiki
+Here is the link for Pannotia wiki: https://github.com/pannotia/pannotia/wiki

 System Requirements
 ===================